Damang mine

 The Damang mine is one of the largest gold mines in Ghana and in the world.
 The mine is located in the south-west of the country in the Western Region.
 The mine has estimated reserves of 10 million oz of gold.
 The mine is operated by Abosso Goldfields Ltd., a subsidiary of the South African Gold Fields, which was acquired by the South African company in 2002.

+On 7th April,2026, the lease of the mine was approved to be handed to Ibrahim Mahama's company, Engineers and Planners Limited.
+The Damang Mine sold its initial gold output to Ghana GoldBod and the Bank of Ghana to bolster national reserves.

+The Damang Gold Mine delivered 100 percent of its gold production to the Ghana GoldBod.
+Ghana is working to increase its Gold reserves and build it's currency.
+The Damang Gold Mines therefore delivered 121 kilograms of gold to the Board.
+This is the second delivery the mine is making to the GoldBod since it took over the operation of the Damang mines.